dgehringer/sqsgenerator/docs/how_to.md

 ### Perform SQS on a sublattice only - $\text{Ti}\text{N} \rightarrow \text{Ti}_{0.5}(\text{B}_{0.25}\text{N}_{0.25})$

 *sqsgenerator* allows you to select lattice positions, on which the SQS iteration is then carried out.
-This is done by specifying a {ref}`which <input-param-which>` input parameter.
-All sites which are not explicitly chosen are ignored during the optimization.
-The following example checks **all possible** configuration and will therefore an optimized SQS structure
+By specifying the *{ref}`sublattice_mode <input-param-sublattice-mode>`* you can control how the optimization works.

 :::::{tab} CLI/Python API
 :::{code-block} json
 :lineno-start: 1
 :caption: Download the {download}`TiN structure file <_static/ti-n.vasp>`